fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

   - VEGA (almost)
 - LHCb's HLT2 farm

-With the exception of few queues from WLCG sites, all of them are `amd64` CPUs, with "enough" RAM
+With the exception of few queues from WLCG sites, all of them are `amd64` CPUs, with "enough" RAM.

 :: right ::